AminMahpour/PyMAP/docs/Introduction.rst

 Citation and Contact
 --------------------
 Please cite this package with the Github URL until it is published.
-Please contact authors using Gitub platform.
+Please contact authors using Gitub platform for any inquiry.